Electoral wipeout

-An electoral wipeout occurs when a major party receives far fewer votes or seats in a legislature than their position justifies.
+An electoral wipeout occurs when a major party wins no seats in an election - "wiped out" means no one left, from that party, in the body that has had an election.
 It is the opposite of a landslide victory; the two frequently go hand in hand.

-A use of the phrase generally assumes that the returns were the product of a legitimate election; show elections to fraudulent legislatures regularly produce incredibly strong majorities for the ruling party(s).
+A use of the phrase generally assumes that the returns were the product of a legitimate election; show elections to fraudulent legislatures regularly produce incredibly strong majorities for the ruling party (or parties).